Fortinet Inc. (FTNT) Shares Up Despite Recent Market Volatility

-Fortinet Inc. (NASDAQ: FTNT)’s stock price has increased by 1.29 compared to its previous closing price of 58.86.
-However, the company has seen a fall of -1.68% in its stock price over the last five trading days.
-Barron’s reported on 08/04/22 that Fortinet Stock Slumps on Cut to Service Revenue Guidance
+Fortinet Inc. (NASDAQ: FTNT)’s stock price has increased by 2.05 compared to its previous closing price of 58.44. however, the company has experienced a -1.55% decrease in its stock price over the last five trading days.

 Is It Worth Investing in Fortinet Inc. (NASDAQ: FTNT) Right Now?

-Fortinet Inc. (NASDAQ: FTNT) has a higher price-to-earnings ratio of 55.77x compared to its average ratio,, and the 36-month beta value for FTNT is at 1.14.
+Fortinet Inc. (NASDAQ: FTNT) has a higher price-to-earnings ratio of 55.79x compared to its average ratio, and the 36-month beta value for FTNT is at 1.14.
 Analysts have varying views on the stock, with 19 analysts rating it as a “buy,” 5 rating it as “overweight,” 11 as “hold,” and 0 as “sell.”

 Will You Miss Out On This Growth Stock Boom?